LFSCamargo/tunnel/my-website/docs/simple.md

 ## Basic Usage

-Now i'll show you how to get started with TunnelJS with the Basic Stuff, without persistance and stuff
+How to get started with Tunnel with a basic example, without persistence

-So without any further ado let's get started

-## Let's create a simple store
+## Create a store

-Let's simply a store with a initial state with a user with a name property
+Add a store with an initial state with a user that has a name property

 ### Javascript